Capita chief Pindar to step down after 26 years

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.

-LONDON Capita (CPI.L) Chief Executive Paul Pindar is to quit Britain's largest outsourcing company in early 2014, leaving after 26 years as the sector faces up to greater scrutiny and possibly tougher times ahead.
+LONDON Capita (CPI.L) Chief Executive Paul Pindar is to step down in early 2014 after 26 years at the firm, leaving Britain's largest outsourcing company at a key time as the sector comes under increasing scrutiny.

 His replacement Parker joined the group in 2001 and was appointed to the board as joint chief operating officer in January 2011.

-"We would regard it as at least a year and possibly longer in terms of preparation ...
-We've never seriously considered anybody other than Andy as the candidate for some time."

-Analysts at Cantor said they did not expect to see significant changes in the group's strategy once Parker took over.
+Capita, which runs a range of contracts from back office IT to front line disability assessments, has grown more than ten times in revenue terms under Pindar's leadership.

-"After 26 years with the company and approaching my 50th results presentation, I believe that now is the right time to hand the reins over to Andy," Pindar said in a statement.
+"After 26 years with the company and approaching my 50th results presentation, I believe that now is the right time to hand the reins over to Andy," he said in a statement.

 "We are on track to deliver strong growth in 2013.
 Furthermore, 2014 has the foundations in place today to be a highly successful year."

-The upbeat trading update from Capita stands in stark contrast to those recently issued by rival outsourcing companies G4S and Serco, both accused of fraud by Britain's government on a contract to monitor convicts with electronic tags.
+Pindar leaves the firm as the industry is mired in scandal, with rival outsourcing companies G4S (GFS.L) and Serco (SRP.L) both accused of fraud by Britain's government on an electronic tagging contract.
 IDnL5N0IP1PI

-Capita won that deal largely unopposed when it was put out to tender.
+Capita, which has largely avoided any involvement in the scandal, recently won that deal unopposed when it was put up for a rebid.

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.